abhinawtiwari/PujariSamooh/README.md

 unzip the p3-integrated file from the submission and copy the p3-integrated folder to any path on the pi cd to the p3-integrated folder (this folder contains runme.sh) and run the following:

-chmod +x runme.sh
-chmod +x pass.sh
+chmod +x runme.sh (to give permisson) chmod +x pass.sh (to give permission)
 ./runme.sh

-When terminal prompts with "system ready" message, run "python3 send-interest.py" and press 1 to send interest packets for a truck.
+When terminal prompts with "system ready" message, run "python3 send-interest.py" and press 1 to send interest packets for a truck. ( can press 2 or 3 for interest packets of other vehicle types, which are served based on availability of those vehicles in the network )
 This should send a series of interest packets, receive corresponding data packets, actuate on the received data and output on screen.
 You should see a series of messages on screen.
 Sample messages are shown in appendix at the end of this readme for reference.